 - ‘Reformed’ means that I identify with the major theological confessions of the Reformation and believe that God is in ultimate control of history and salvation and that his plans cannot fail.

 I firmly agree with the Gospel Coalition‘s Confessional Statement, and with the Canons of the Reformed Synod of Dordt (1618-19).

 I also agree with the overall theology of classic statements of the Reformed faith including:

 - the 3 Forms of Unity: Belgic Confession (1561), Heidelberg Catechism (1563), Canons of Dort (1618-19)

 - the Westminster Confession of Faith (1646) [Presbyterian]

 - the Savoy Declaration (1658) [Congregationalist]

-I have some minor theological disagreements (as they do with each other) but they represent the overall theological I hold.
+I have some minor theological disagreements with these statements (as they do with each other) but they represent the overall theological perspective that I share.